yehia67/documentation/hub/0.1/how-to-guides/get-started-with-the-api.md

 ## Next steps

+1. Send funds to one of the deposit addresses
-* Use the [API reference](../references/api-reference.md) to do more with Hub.
-For example, you could use the [`sweepSubscription`](./references/api-reference.md#hub.rpc.SweepSubscriptionRequest) method to subscribe to new sweep events.
+2. Use the [`sweepSubscription()`](./references/api-reference.md#hub.rpc.SweepSubscriptionRequest) method to subscribe to new sweep events.
 This way, Hub will let you know when a sweep takes place.
-* [Query the database to find out the seed UUID](../how-to-guides/query-the-database.md) that was used to create the seed for each deposit address.
+3. [Query the database to find out the seed UUID](../how-to-guides/query-the-database.md) that was used to create the seed for each deposit address.
+4. Use the [`userWithdraw()`](../references/api-reference.md#hub.rpc.UserWithdrawRequest) method to make a withdrawal request from the deposit address